 Eligible expenditures include all actual, direct costs, expenses, and charges related to exploration and development conducted on or for the benefit of the Flat Property, including without limitation costs and expenses off the property and reasonably allocated to operations on the property.
 The Company is permitted to carry forward excess expenditures and apply them against a future year.
+As of December 31, 2021, the Company incurred \$26,090 USD in cumulative expenditures on the Flat Property.

 The Company has committed to contributing to the Doyon Foundation an annual \$10,000 USD scholarship for the term of the lease.
 The scholarship amount increases to \$50,000 USD each year following the commencement of commercial production at Flat.
-The Company paid Doyon \$12,353 (\$10,000 USD) for a scholarship payment during the nine months ended September 30, 2021
+The Company paid Doyon \$12,353 (\$10,000 USD) for a scholarship payment during the year ended December 31, 2021.